manugarciaquismondo/MeCoGUI/README.md

 Also, a machine-readable specification of the P system can be generated.
 This is intended for external simulators not integrated in pLinguaCore.
 For this, click _Output formats_ and select the desired format for the specification.

 ![Select output format](https://github.com/manugarciaquismondo/MeCoGUI/blob/master/images/mecogui_output_formats.png)

+To simulate the system using the selected pLinguaCore simulator, use the following buttons:

+* _Take step_ runs a single simulation step.
+* _Simulate_ runs as many simulation cycles as indicated in the field _Number of cycles_.
+Each simulation cycle consists of as many steps as indicated in the field _Steps per cycle_.
+* _Simulate all_ runs as many simulations as indicated in the field _Number of simulations_.
+Each simulation consists of as many simulation cycles as indicated in the field _Number of cycles_.

+During simulation, the current configuration of the system is displayed in the _Info console_ tab.